Author: Dr. Thanos Pallis

 - It prevents the potential of monopolistic excess rent-seeking by port service providers who enjoy excess market power.

+A similar distinction applies in relation to primary hinterlands, the area where the port is well-established, and secondary hinterlands, characterized by rivalry among ports.
 If parts of the hinterland are captive and markets are not contestable, opportunities for rent extraction by the port service provider exist when any of the following three conditions are met:

 - The share of the port services in total port costs is not substantial.
 The overall port product consists of various services, such as terminal handling, towage, pilotage, and ship handling.
 Port service providers that are of relatively minor importance for the overall costs will hardly lose business when they raise prices, as port users are sensitive to total port costs, rather than their individual components.
 Thus, such service providers have market power.